 - What topics do they cover extensively?
 How can we catch up?

 - What content do we have in common?
-Is theirs more comprehensive?
-Is theirs more recently updated?
+Is their content more comprehensive?
+Is their content more recently updated?

 Because of the large undertaking that content audits require, we suggest doing these quarterly.